-Rivka had a difficult pregnancy and was often pained.
+Rivka had a difficult pregnancy and was often in pain from the unborn children striking out at each other.
 One particular time, she lamented:

-R’ Chaim Brown suggests a fascinating resolution.
-When Moshe reviews the Torah in his final speech to the people, he tells them:
+R’ Chaim Brown suggests a compelling reading.
+When Moshe reviewed the Torah in his final speech to the people, he told them:

 רְאֵה אָנֹכִי נֹתֵן לִפְנֵיכֶם הַיּוֹם בְּרָכָה וּקְלָלָֽה – See how I place before you a blessing and a curse… Good and Evil!
 (11:26)

 The simple meaning in context is that there is always a good and a bad choice, and we must be careful to choose wisely.
 But there is a different implication from a closer reading.